Header Ads

 Q. Comment on the concept of "home" in Dibyendu Palit's story, "Alam's Own House”.

-Answer: The concept of "home" in Dibyendu Palit's story, "Alam's Own House," is complex and multifaceted.
-The story is set in the aftermath of the Partition of India, when millions of people were displaced from their homes.
-Alam, the protagonist, is one of these people.
-He was born in Calcutta, but his family moved to Dhaka after the Partition.
-Alam never really felt at home in Dhaka, and he always longed to return to Calcutta.
+Unfortunately, at the time of the partition of Bengal, millions of people were displaced from their homes.
+Alarm, the protagonist, is one of these people.
+He was born in Calcutta, but his family moved to Dhaka after the partition.
+Unluckily, Alam never showed sympathy for his home in Dhaka.
+Rather, he always longed to return to Calcutta.

-The story explores the theme of nostalgia, the longing for a past that can never be fully recaptured.
-Alam's memories of his childhood home are filled with nostalgia, and he often finds himself daydreaming about the way things used to be.
-However, the story also suggests that nostalgia can be a dangerous thing, as it can prevent us from fully living in the present.
+In this story the readers will find various themes, like the themes of nostalgia, themes of past memory etc. Alan’s memories of his childhood home are filled with nostalgia.
+He often finds himself in a reverie.
+However, the story suggests that nostalgia can be a dangerous thing as it can prevent us from fully living in the present.

 Read also: Alam’s Own House by Dibyendu Palit | A memoir of nostalgia.

 However, when Alam returns to Calcutta, he is disappointed to find that his old home has been significantly changed.
-The house has been divided into two apartments, and the kathchanpa tree that he used to climb as a child has been cut down.
-Alam also learns that his childhood sweetheart, Raka, has married someone else.
+The house has been divided into two apartments.
+His kathchanpa tree has been cut down.
+He used to climb in that tree in his childhood.
+Alam also learns that his childhood friend, Raka has married someone else.

 Read also: Mahesh by Sarat Chandra Chattopadhyay | S.A.Q.
 (5 Marks)

-The story also explores the different ways that people experience home.
-For Alam, home is a physical place, but it is also a state of mind.
-He feels at home when he is surrounded by people who love him and who share his memories.
+The story also shows the different ways of how people experience ‘home’.
+For Alarm, ‘home’ is not only a physical place, but it is also a state of mind.
+He feels a homely affection when he is surrounded by people who love him and who share his memories.
 For Raka, home is a more abstract concept.
-She feels at home when she is with Alam, regardless of where they are.
+She feels at home when she is with Alam.

 Read also: Leda and the Swan | Questions and answers (5 Marks)

-The story ends with Alam leaving Calcutta and returning to Dhaka.
-He is still not sure where he belongs, but he knows that he will always cherish his memories of Calcutta.
-In the end, the story suggests that home is not just a physical place, but also a state of mind.
-It is a place where we feel loved, accepted, and connected.
-For Alam, this place is both the house in which he grew up and the city of Calcutta.
+The story ends with Alam when he leaves Calcutta and returns to Dhaka.
+He is still not sure where he belongs.
+But he knows that he will always cherish his memories of Calcutta.
+In the end, the story suggests that ‘home’ is not just a physical place, but it is also a state of mind.
+It is a place where we feel loved, accepted and connected.
+For Alam, ‘home’ is both the house in which he grew up and also the city of Calcutta.

 Read also: